 The detailed, lifelike equestrian statue was made of recycled lightweight concrete coated with gold paint.
 SCA (Selective Cement Activation) was used for the additive manufacturing process, which allowed the artwork to be produced without formwork and without any waste.

 Would you like to learn more about this project, which was realized by our subsidiary Additive Tectonics?
 Then we look forward to hearing from you.

-When the Catholic Church of St. Laurentius in Altmühldorf, Bavaria, was renovated, the parish decided to boldly modernize the entire church interior.
+When the catholic church of St. Laurentius in Altmühldorf, Southern Germany, was renovated, the parish decided to boldly modernize the entire church interior.
 The Munich artist duo Empfangshalle was commissioned with the implementation.
 Their idea: an 8-meter-high, gold-colored retable that rises as the centerpiece of the church directly behind the altar.
 The special feature of this sacral piece of art is its sophisticated structure, which was developed in collaboration with Studio Tessin using a computer-generated design.